 We work alongside other financial institutions who can issue and monetise bank instruments.
 Bank instruments can be useful when starting up a business.
 You can either purchase or lease an SBLC and have the bank instrument monetized to provide capital for your business.
 As well, you can take it one step further and we can enter the monetized amount into trade to generate further funds.
-We have service providers who can facilitate in issuance of BG’s/SBLC’s, monetize and last but not least trade the monetized instruments.
+We have service providers who can facilitate in issuance of BG’s/SBLC’s, monetize and last but not least trade the monetized bank instruments.
 All of our service providers have a proven track record.
 Using instruments to fulfill your capital requirements can be a less complicated method to meet your capital needs.

 This is an overview to private wealth building programs for high net worth investors.
 The overview is designed to help clarify what they are, how they work, and things high net worth clients may want to consider.

 Wealth Building Programs

 There are a number of ways high net worth investors can access into exclusive, private primary markets, investors are open to global banking and investment opportunities.
 Trade platforms can provide different wealth building strategies focused on generating superior risk-adjusted absolute returns.
 These platforms not only makes a portfolio exclusive but creates custom tailored solutions for any financial goal.